Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Preliminaries

 \subsection{Integrated decision and control}

-Integrated decision and control (IDC) decomposes driving tasks into static path planning and dynamic optimal tracking \cite{guan2021integrated}.
-Static path planning is used to generate multiple paths only considering static constraints such as road topology, traffic lights.
-Dynamic optimal tracking aims to select the optimal path and track it considering dynamic obstacles, wherein a finite-horizon constrained optimal control problem (OCP) is constructed and optimized for each candidate path.
+As shown in Fig.~\ref{fig.IDC}, integrated decision and control (IDC) mainly consists of static path planner and dynamic path tracker to implement decision-making and control functions\cite{guan2021integrated}.
+Static path planner is used to generate multiple paths only considering static constraints such as road topology, traffic lights.
+Note that these paths will not include time information.
+Each candidate path is attached with an expected velocity determined by rules from human experience.
+Dynamic path tracker aims to select the optimal path and track it considering dynamic obstacles, wherein a finite-horizon constrained optimal control problem is constructed and optimized for each candidate path.
 The optimal path is selected as the one with the lowest optimal cost function.
-The IDC framework is computationally efficient because it unloads the heavy online optimizations by solving the constrained OCPs offline in the form of value function $V_w$ and and policy function $\pi_{\theta}$ using model-based RL.
+The IDC framework is computationally efficient because it unloads the heavy online optimizations by solving the constrained problem offline in the form of value function $V_w$ and policy function $\pi_{\theta}$.
 The policy function is capable of tracking different shape of paths while maintaining the ability to avoid collisions.
-Meanwhile, the value function called critic is learned to approximate the optimal cost of tracking different paths, for the purpose of online path selection.
+Meanwhile, the value function can learn to approximate the optimal cost of tracking different paths for the purpose of online path selection.
+It has been shown in\cite{guan2021integrated} that IDC can output the optimal path and driving actions within 10ms, and is also interpretable in the sense that the solved value and policy functions are the approximation for the optimal cost and the optimal action of the constrained optimal control problem.
+Moreover, IDC is potential to solve a task-independent problem with tracking errors as objective and safety constraints, making it applicable among a variety of scenarios and tasks.